Prathamesh2305/Redesigning-Poor-Code-Library-management/README.md

 - **Manage Books**: Add, list, find, check-in, and check out books using their ISBN.
 - **Manage Users**: Add and list library users with unique identifiers.
-- **Persistent Storage**: Uses JSON files to store and retrieve data about books and users.
 - **Simple CLI**: Command-line interface for interaction with the system.

 ## Installation